AdobeDocs/cc-everywhere/src/pages/v4/index.md

 ### SDK v1 and v2 End of Life

-Embed SDK v1 and v2 will reach end of life by the **end of April 2025**.
-After this date, they will no longer be supported.
-Please upgrade to the latest SDK version to avoid disruption.
+Embed SDK v1 and v2 have reached end of life in **May 2025** and are no longer supported.
+Please upgrade to the latest SDK to avoid disruption.

 <InlineAlert variant="info" slots="header, text1" />

 Migrating from V3

 We've created a [Migration Guide](../guides/concepts/migration_v3_v4.md) to help you with the transition from V3 to V4 of the SDK.
-V3 integrations are no longer approved, and V3 will be deprecated in 2024.
+V3 integrations are no longer approved, and V3 is officially deprecated.

 ## API Reference